I never let summer go by without making vegan Fried Green Tomatoes. They are golden and crispy on the outside and melt-in-the-mouth delicious!

 - Fried green tomatoes are best eaten fresh off the skillet, because they tend to soften as they stand, because of the moisture in the tomatoes.
 If you have leftovers, be sure to crisp them up on the skillet or in the oven before serving.

-- Cut the tomatoes into fairly thick slices--about ⅓rd to ½ inch thick.
+- Cut the tomatoes into thick slices--about ⅓rd to ½ inch thick.
+This way they'll get the perfect texture and will be easy to flip on the skillet.

 There is no place near where I live that sells green tomatoes.
 I grew up eating fried ripe tomatoes, and I found that this recipe works with ripe tomatoes, also.